Many women with Endometriosis also suffer from infertility. Why? Well, that very question spawned today’s research…

 Assisted Reproductive Therapy (ART) is a common treatment for infertility.
 It involves removing the eggs, fertilizing them with sperm in the laboratory, and returning the fertilized egg to the woman’s womb to be carried to term.
 According to the CDC, 1.5% of the infants born every year are conceived using the ART technique.

-A 2015 study analyzed data which was collected between 1989 and 2014, comparing live births of women with and without Endometriosis, who had undergone ART.
-The figures were comparable for women with subtle Endometriosis (Stage I and II) and women who did not have Endo, however, unfortunately, it indicated that women with Stage III or Stage IV Endometriosis have a lesser chance of delivering a successful live birth.
+A 2015 study analyzed data which was collected between 1989 and 2014, comparing live births of patients with and without Endometriosis, who had undergone ART.
+The figures were comparable for patients with subtle Endometriosis (Stage I and II) and those who did not have Endo, however, unfortunately, it indicated that Stage III or Stage IV Endometriosis have a lesser chance of delivering a successful live birth.
 But do not lose hope!

-In the 2012 publication Endometriosis: A Guide for Patients, 29% of women who had their Endometriosis surgically excised were able to conceive within nine months of surgery; as opposed to 17% of women with Endo who did not have it excised at the time of surgery.
+In the 2012 publication Endometriosis: A Guide for Patients, 29% of patients who had their Endometriosis surgically excised were able to conceive within nine months of surgery; as opposed to 17% with Endo who did not have it excised at the time of surgery.
 That’s over a 10% difference…

-A 2015 French study found that women with Endometriosis who underwent an excision surgery then started fertility treatments or ART had a 78.8% pregnancy rate in as little as 18 months after their surgery!
-This study followed 412 women who had surgery between 2004 and 2012.
+A 2015 French study found that Warriors with Endometriosis who underwent an excision surgery then started fertility treatments or ART had a 78.8% pregnancy rate in as little as 18 months after their surgery!
+This study followed 412 patients who had surgery between 2004 and 2012.
 They believe the surgical removal of implants and adhesions played a role in improving fertility.

 Another 2015 study broke EndoSufferers into groups: some underwent surgery, some had GnRH treatment, and others had in vitro fertilization.
 It found that each group had similar numbers when it came to conceiving.
 “Pregnancy and delivery rates at different stages of endometriosis were not affected by the different approaches used for infertility treatment…”